blondimi/qcover/tacas16/README.md

 ./benchmarks/benchmarks.sh bfc
 ```

 In order to benchmark Petrinizer and Bfc, read `README.md` from their respective folders.
-In order to benchmark `mist`, install it from https://github.com/pierreganty/mist/.
+In order to benchmark mist, install it from https://github.com/pierreganty/mist/.